 When I said I was going to visit New Orleans, I was told by several people that I absolutely HAD to go get beignets at Café du Monde.
 I just didn’t have it in me to wait in the long line during the French Quarter Festival.
 Good thing I would be coming back to New Orleans for another day before taking off to my next city.

-You might think that Cafe du Monde is just a tourist trap centered in the French Quarter across from Jackson Square.
-It really is worth the wait.
+You might think that Café du Monde is just a tourist trap centered in the French Quarter across from Jackson Square, but it really is worth the wait.
 In fact, I even found the line moved fairly quickly.

-Cafe du Monde originally opened in 1862 as part of the New Orleans French Market, and they have been serving joy ever since.
-I learned that the cafe is open 24 hours, which I imagine is frequented by some drunk people rolling off Bourbon Street in the middle of the night after a string of libations.
+Café du Monde originally opened in 1862 as part of the New Orleans French Market, and they have been serving joy ever since.
+I learned that the cafe is open 24 hours, which I imagine is frequented by people rolling off Bourbon Street in the middle of the night after a string of libations.

 What I think makes this cafe such a successful place (other than the history and prime location) is the simple menu.
 They pretty much only serve beignets (and a few drinks).
 If you want great beignets, this is the place to do it because it it all they make.
 As many people as they have coming in here, they are able to move them out quickly because of how fast they can put out these orders of beignets.

 I went in with my aunt, my two teenage cousins, and my aunt’s two grandkids.
 The six of us squeezed into a small table.
 We placed 4 orders of beignets (3 per order) and I got a coffee and chicory (another thing I was told I must try).